What Kind Of Cancer does Michael Buble’s Son have? Wife Says Noah is Doing “Well” With His Treatment

 What happened at the 2017 BRIT Awards?

 Michael Buble had to cancel hosting the show after his son’s cancer diagnosis.
-The songwriter reportedly talked to the show’s producers to replace him with someone else as he needs to be focusing on his son’s battle.
+The songwriter reportedly talked to the show’s producers to replace him with someone else as he needed to be focusing on his son’s battle.
 After the cancellation, Dermot O’Leary and Emma Willis hosted the show instead.
-A source told The Sun that it was a difficult decision to make for the Grammy-award singer as it would have been the biggest gig of his career.
+A source told the Sun that it was a difficult decision to make for the Grammy-award singer as it would have been the biggest gig of his career.
 Nevertheless, the show’s bosses gave him the much needed time to discern on his choices and understood why Michael couldn’t make it.

 [Featured Image by Jason Merritt/Getty Images]